alphazolam/RE_RSZ/README.md

 Currently works for RE8, RE3 and DMC5

 Installation / Usage:
-1. Download via Code-> Download as ZIP
+1. Download via "Code -> Download as ZIP"
 2. Extract all to the same folder
 3. In 010 Editor, Templates -> View Installed Templates
 4. Install the bt file